openSUSE/news-o-o/_posts/2024-03-29-xz-backdoor.md

 <strong>Background</strong>

-Security Researcher Andres Freund reported to Debian that the xz / liblzma library had been backdoored.
+Andres Freund reported to Debian that the xz / liblzma library had been backdoored.

 This backdoor was introduced in the upstream github xz project with release 5.6.0 in February 2024.